rdebath/Brainfuck/README.md

   * gcc -- Convert to C and run as a shared lib; very quick with -O2.

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.
+  They have been tested using many of the BF programs from the [Esoteric Files Archive](https://github.com/graue/esofiles/tree/master/brainfuck/src) (And of course tortured!)